John Deill presents New Works at Kortman Gallery exhibition, "Childs Play" now through November 16th

 Gallery director, Doc Slafkosky says this is third exhibition Bell has presented in the Kortman Gallery.

 “John has shown his intriguing art with us in 2008 and 2012,” said Slafkosky.
-“His first show in our gallery was with his twin Sister, Katie, who is also a successful artist now living in Brooklyn.
+“His first show in our gallery was with his twin sister, Katie, who is also a successful artist now living in Brooklyn.
 The “John’s Birds” show follow’s his mom’s exhibit, “Silk Scenes” by Sarah Bell in the Kortman Gallery.
 It’s wonderful to see this much creativity and talent in one family!”

 “John’s Birds” featuring sculptures & paintings by John Bell will open with receptions on April 19th & 20th, Friday, 5 to 9pm & Saturday, 4 to 9m. upstairs in the Kortman Gallery, 107 North Main Street in Downtown Rockford.
 His exhibit will run through June 30th.
 J.R.
 Kortman Center for Design and Kortman Gallery are open Tuesday through Friday, 11am to 6pm and Saturdays, 11am to 5pm.